 4. Silk Dupioni

-Want a plain, low-cost stole facing?
-Carlisle is a heavyweight plain-weave polyester facing fabric.
+Want a plain, low-cost stole-facing?
+Carlisle is a heavyweight plain-weave polyester-facing fabric.
 It’s machine washable, so long as the rest of the materials chosen for your stole also fit that definition.
-Of course, that also makes it easy-care in other ways as well.
+Of course, that also makes it easy to care in other ways as well.
 Spot cleanings are relatively easy.
 If the intended wearer of the stole travels a lot, this is an excellent facing choice.
 It’s also a good choice for hospitals or military chaplains due to its durability.

 Unless you’re making a very plain stole, the chances are you’re going to put orphrey bands a short distance up from the hem.
-It’s an elegant way to make your brocade facing fabric pop, or add a rich accent to a plain Carlisle or dupioni silk stole.
+It’s an elegant way to make your brocade-facing fabric pop or add a rich accent to a plain Carlisle or Dupioni silk stole.
 Our most popular design is the St. Dominic 3-inch orphrey braid.
 It’s really nice, because of the elegant circles and scrolls that make up this design.
-Consider a monochromatic look, or add gold-colored trim onto any stole.
+Consider a monochromatic look, or add gold-colored trim onto and stole.
 Like the brocade, the orphrey trim comes in a variety of colors and designs to suit your project.

 In some ecclesiastical traditions, clergy touch a cross sewn at the back of the neck before donning the stole.
 We sell several different styles of applique crosses, and they come in several styles.
 While this is a personal preference, if you’re putting the applique at the neck you probably want one that’s 2 inches or less in any direction.
 Larger ones can be used in place of orphreys for simple elegance.
 We sell these and other appliques in several different styles and colors, which you can view here.